AmineAfia/verifiers-ts/README.md

 # verifiers-ts

-Build reinforcement learning environments for language models with TypeScript.
-Evaluate and train AI agents through interactive tasks, tool use, and multi-turn conversations.
+Build reinforcement learning environments to train LLMs using TypeScript.
+The library is a fork from the Prime Intellect verifiers library to evaluate and train AI agents through interactive tasks, tool use, and multi-turn conversations.

 ## What is verifiers-ts?